Mona Joly

 2017-2018 Visiting Graduate Student, COMSTAR lab, Centre for Behaviour and Evolution, Newcastle University (Newcastle-upon-Tyne, United Kingdom).

-2015 Bachelor of Science in Biology, specialty Physiology and Cognitive Neuroscience - Aix Marseille Université (Marseille, France).
+2015 Bachelor of Science in Biology, speciality Physiology and Cognitive Neuroscience - Aix Marseille University (Marseille, France).

 Selected Publications